CoolZeroNL/isam-ansible/README.md

 # Callback plugin:
 This is the debug plugin from ansible, just added field `log` to the key to parse the content.

+For each Failed line this plugin will check if there is `headers are`, `input data`, `text` in line.
+If so, this line will be a other color.